audiolize/vagrant-softlayer/contrib/README.md

 ## List of Contrib Items

+* `vagrantcloud` - Vagrant boxes used by Vagrant Cloud examples in the Quick Start guide or for manual install locally without having to use `vagrant-softlayer-boxes`.
 * `vagrant-softlayer-boxes` - Vagrant box creation tool which allows you to create starter boxes from those offered in the SoftLayer API or from public/private compute or flex images associated with your SoftLayer account.